Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

    - Stimulus: Editing ticket data
    - Artifact: Business Processor
    - Response: Data are edited.
-   - Measure: Data are edited and contain stamp with identity of editor.
+   - Measure: Data are edited and contain a stamp with the identity of the editor.
    - Architecture: OK
-In current architecture, Business Processor is able to add information about the editor.
+In the current architecture, the Business Processor is able to add information about the editor.

 ### Scenario 3
    -	Source of Stimulus: Known attacker
-   -	Stimulus: Request to view schedule of every schoolroom in small amount of time
+   -	Stimulus: Request to view the schedule of every schoolroom in a small amount of time
    -	Artifact: Business Processor
    -	Response: Request is detected before the attacker views every schedule.
-   -	Measure: Each request is detected, after 5 viewed schedules requests for shedule viewing are not processed.
+   -	Measure: Each request is detected, after 5 viewed schedules requests for schedule viewing are not processed.
    -	Architecture: Needs update
-New component will be added for counting viewed schedules in a row.
+A new component will be added for counting viewed schedules in a row.